prolego-team/pdd/README.md

 ## Create a Team of AI Systems Engineers

-### LLMs Are a New Programming Interface That Requires Specialization
 Building solutions with LLMs isn’t traditional data science, programming, or machine learning.
 LLMs are a new programming interface, and it takes 6-12 months to become proficient.
 We call this role an *AI systems engineer*, combining a data scientist’s experimental mindset with a systems engineer’s big-picture view.

 Here is an [AI systems engineer job description](https://www.prolego.com/reports/ai-systems-engineer-job-description) and a video, [The Surprising Skills You Need to Build LLM Applications](https://youtu.be/Wp6LP8yk4I8).

 Engineers from data science, software engineering, or systems engineering backgrounds can transition into this role with time and dedication.
 Even product and project managers with minimal technical experience are successfully building LLM-based solutions.

-### Assign a Dedicated Engineering Team to Focus on LLM Optimization
 AI systems engineers will build the components that optimize the LLM’s performance, as shown in Figure PD2 above, through a performance evaluation framework.

 ## Build a Performance Evaluation Framework